natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 [These busbars](https://www.aliexpress.com/item/1005001940967607.html?spm=a2g0o.productlist.0.0.18e64b71vAtzyG&algo_pvid=9b8bd3b4-3b93-4a0c-ba41-009269daf1a8&algo_expid=9b8bd3b4-3b93-4a0c-ba41-009269daf1a8-0&btsid=0b0a556e16128926681981046e2c00&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) should work.
 They appear to be about 2mm thick, composed of laminated copper sheets.
 By separating and re-combining, they could achieve the ampacity desired.
 Because of the curve, the should accomodate the small amount of movement needed for parallel cell interconnects.
 For series connections, a solid bar is probably fine because growth in that dimension should be negligable.
 24-32 should be enough.
 This would cost about $200.
-It might be worth nickle plating.
+It might be worth nickle plating.   @cinergi from the diysolarpower forum pointed me to [this supplier](https://amprevolt.com/collections/battery-accessories/products/prismatic-cell-lifepo4-busbar?variant=32166752223284) of the same bus bars for $2.50 each.
+This would bring the cost to under $100.